Search results for

 Tiny Flashlight screenshot 2022

-Tiny Flashlight is another very popular flashlight app.
+Tiny Flashlight is another top-rated flashlight app.
 It is a small app with a smaller install size than most.
-The app contains extra features, although many require extra plugins.
+The app contains extra features, although many require additional plugins.
 This is to preserve the size of the original app and add a level of customization.
-The app also contains a persistent notification toggle (useful for newer Android lock screens) and support for on-screen flashlights and the LED flash in the back.
+The app also contains a persistent notification toggle (useful for newer Android lock screens), support for on-screen flashlights, and an LED flash in the back.
 It’s simple, it works, and it’s cheap.
-There are ads, but they’re not bad.
+There are ads, but they’re not wrong.

 Price: Free